sourcegraph/deploy-sourcegraph-digitalocean/README.md

 ./bin/wait-for-it.sh: line 58: timeout: command not found
 ```

-The `bin/wait-for-it.sh` script uses the `timeout` binary is not included in macOS.
-To install (presuming homebrew is installed):
+The `bin/wait-for-it.sh` script uses the `timeout` binary which is not included in macOS.
+Install using homebrew:

 ```bash
   brew install coreutils